prometheus/proposals/proposals/2025-02-24_secret_providers.md

   * https://groups.google.com/g/prometheus-users/c/yWLE9qoG5GU/m/ke8ewxjIAQAJ

-> TL;DR: This document proposes adding a new way for Prometheus to discover and use secrets from various secret providers, similar to how service discovery works.
-It introduces a new configuration section where users can specify different secret providers and their configurations.
-It also defines interfaces and methods for secret providers to implement, allowing for flexibility in how secrets are fetched and managed.
+> TL;DR: This proposal introduces "secret providers" for Prometheus and Alertmanager, enabling them to fetch secrets from external systems.
+The config format will allow specifying a provider and its parameters for `<secret>` fields.

 ## Why